facebookresearch/ParlAI/projects/bb3/README.md

 python -m metaseq.scripts.reshard_model_parallel $CONSOLIDATED/consolidated $MP --save-prefix $RESHARD/reshard
 ```

 Then, you can follow the instructions for [running an API in `metaseq`](https://github.com/facebookresearch/metaseq/blob/main/docs/api.md) to spin up the API.
-You will need to update the constants in `metaseq/service/constants.py` to point to right directories -- specifically, set the [`CHECKPOINT_FOLDER`](https://github.com/facebookresearch/metaseq/blob/c9c817d2a230519c2865264bafdf45931afa02e6/metaseq/service/constants.py#L32) to where you have downloaded the models.
+You will need to update the constants in `metaseq/service/constants.py` to point to the right directories -- specifically, set the [`CHECKPOINT_FOLDER`](https://github.com/facebookresearch/metaseq/blob/c9c817d2a230519c2865264bafdf45931afa02e6/metaseq/service/constants.py#L32) to where you have downloaded the models.

 Note that the gpt2-merges.txt and gpt2-vocab.json files in projects/OPT/assets/ will need to be moved to the corresponding directories defined in the constants.py file.
 You can directly download them with: